MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-routerfreeprinternotifyinfo.md

 ## -remarks

-A print provider's <a href="/previous-versions/ff561930(v=vs.85)">RefreshPrinterChangeNotification</a> function should call <code>RouterFreePrinterNotifyInfo</code> to deallocate structures previously allocated by <a href="/windows-hardware/drivers/ddi/winsplp/nf-winsplp-routerallocprinternotifyinfo">RouterAllocPrinterNotifyInfo</a>, but only if <b>RefreshPrinterChangeNotification</b> encounters a error.
+A print provider's <a href="/previous-versions/ff561930(v=vs.85)">RefreshPrinterChangeNotification</a> function should call <code>RouterFreePrinterNotifyInfo</code> to deallocate structures previously allocated by <a href="/windows-hardware/drivers/ddi/winsplp/nf-winsplp-routerallocprinternotifyinfo">RouterAllocPrinterNotifyInfo</a>, but only if <b>RefreshPrinterChangeNotification</b> encounters an error.
 If <b>RefreshPrinterChangeNotification</b> succeeds, you should assume that the client application will deallocate the structures.

 Besides deallocating the specified PRINTER_NOTIFY_INFO structure and its associated PRINTER_NOTIFY_INFO_DATA structure array, the function also deallocates buffer space pointed to by <i>pBuf</i> in any element of the PRINTER_NOTIFY_INFO_DATA structure array.